Southwest Airlines cancellations: What are airline passengers entitled to?

 It's a question many frustrated Southwest Airlines customers are asking in the face of thousands of canceled flights over the weekend and into Monday.

-Beyond a refund for a flight that's canceled, US airlines aren't obligated to compensate passengers.
+Beyond rebooking a passenger or issuing a refund for a flight that's canceled, US airlines aren't obligated to do much for passengers, even if the next available flight is more than a day away.

 "There are no real rules that will allow passengers to get any kind of compensation or even overnight accommodations if they're really late," says Charlie Leocha, president and co-founder of Travelers United, a nonprofit organization that advocates for consumers.